NeuroML/Documentation/source/Userdocs/Software/pyNeuroML.md

 Learn more about using virtual environments in Python [here](https://docs.python.org/3/tutorial/venv.html).
 ```

-The easiest way to install the latest version of PyNeuroML is using the default Python package manager, `pip`:
+The easiest way to install the latest version of pyNeuroML is using the default Python package manager, `pip`:

 ```{code-block} console
 pip install pyneuroml